Healesville

 About 2.8 km north of Water Gauge, you’ll see signposted access off Murrindindi Rd to the Pine Tree camping area....
 Find out moreBlackwood camping area 29 km

 The Suspension Bridge camping area is signposted off Murrindindi Rd about 200 m north of the Blackwood access.
 This site can accommodate smaller caravans....
-Find out moreSEC camping and picnic area (walk-in camping) 30 km
+Find out moreSEC camping area (walk-in camping) 30 km

 The SEC camping area is a walk-in site.
 It’s signposted off Murrindindi Rd....
 Find out moreLongridge Park camping area 30 km